-Living in Singapore is a fantastic experience for a variety of reasons – it has a great night life, public transport, schools and healthcare, it's safe and friendly, and the rest of Asia is on your doorstep.
+Living in Singapore is a fantastic experience for a variety of reasons - great night life, public transport, schools and healthcare, it's safe and friendly, and the rest of Asia is on your doorstep.
 As an American expatriate living in Singapore though, what exactly do you need to know regarding filing US expat (and Singaporean) taxes?

 The good news is that if you are paying income tax in Singapore, there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.

 US taxes – what you need to know

 If you earn more than US$10,000 (or $400 of self-employment income), you are required to file form 1040.
 While taxes are still due by April 15th, expats get an automatic filing extension until June 15th, which can be extended further online until October 15th.

 “Friendships are forged in a matter of weeks in Singapore but can be relinquished just as quickly.
 Goodbye parties are popular because departing expats must offload the liquor they can’t take with them.”